Abu Dhabi Adventure Challenge: History

 Since its inception in 2007, the Challenge has attracted a swelling number of participating teams from across the globe which has earned it a reputation of the world's most international adventure race.

 The first Abu Dhabi Adventure Challenge took place from the 9–14 December 2007, and featured 26 teams from 15 countries.
 The route was 404 kilometers with an altitude difference of 5,165 metres.

 The winners were New Zealand's Eurosport team, which was made up of Richard Ussher (Captain – New Zealand), Elina Ussher (Finland), Aaron Prince (New Zealand) and Gordon Walker (New Zealand).

-The 2008 edition, which ran from 12–17 December, started with 36 teams from 19 nations (384 kilometre/4,277 metre) - a 30 percent increase in entries over the previous year.
+The 2008 edition, which ran from 12 to 17 December, started with 36 teams from 19 nations (384 kilometre/4,277 metre) - a 30 percent increase in entries over the previous year.
 Boasting a new look route, which incorporated the nature-based destination of Sir Bani Yas island in the emirate's Al Gharbia (Western) Province, the 2008 event was again won by a team captained by Richard Ussher (New Zealand).
 Racing under the banner of Team Desert Islands, Ussher was joined by Elina Ussher (Finland), Jarad Kohlar (Australia) and Henry Jay (USA).

 The 2009 edition, which was held from 4–9 December, increased in entries again.
 A then-record 40 teams from 20 nations completed the 379 kilometres distance at an altitude difference of 4,979 metres.
 Richard and Elina Ussher (Team Quasr Al Sarab) achieved their hat trick, winning for the third time in a row with a commanding display.

 For 2010, the Abu Dhabi Adventure Challenge saw team participation reach full capacity three months before the race with 50 teams from 20 nations confirmed for the new-look event, running 10–15 December.

 A clear sign of the sport's increasing domestic popularity, nine UAE-based teams had signed up - the largest number to be enrolled from the local market - and a third up on last year.
 Traditional adventure racing stalwarts France had eight teams in the fray and Great Britain had four.

 Australia, New Zealand, Sweden, the United States and South Africa had also increased their entries with three teams each, with Russia and China having two apiece.
 Switzerland, Canada, Denmark, Germany, Italy, Norway, Poland, Singapore, Turkey and Spain rounded off the list of participating nations with one team each.

 Twenty eight teams debuted at 2010's Challenge, with Canada, Norway and New Caledonia, a Southwest Pacific island, being represented for the first time.